 Unleash Your Colorful Side at Carnival de Santa Cruz in Tenerife

 From the flamboyant street parades to the electrifying all-night parties, the Carnival de Santa Cruz de Tenerife is considered to be the second biggest of its kind in the world, behind only the famous festivities in Rio de Janeiro.
 This brilliant spectacle has been celebrated for over four centuries in Tenerife, the largest of the Canary Islands, drawing thousands of international visitors in search of fun.
-For fifteen days every February, the streets come alive with joie de vivre, freedom, and extravagance.
+For fifteen days every February (the best time to visit Spain), the streets come alive with joie de vivre, freedom, and extravagance.
 Located just off the coast of Africa, Tenerife’s year-round sun and beautiful beaches make for the ideal getaway.

 Get the Royal Treatment in Madrid